+Freshman year

+Sophomore year

+Junior year

+Senior year

-- Freshman year Not Applicable
+Not Applicable

-- Sophomore year 25 hours
+25 hours

-- Junior year 30 hours
+30 hours

-- Senior year 35 hours
+35 hours

 Failure to meet any of the above mentioned duties and requirements at any time during the term of office, may result in the temporary or permanent disqualification as a Class Officer or Grade Level Representative or an Alternate, as determined by the grade level Assistant Principal.
 Students who do not fulfill the required number of class service hours for the given school year will not be permitted to vote during class officer elections.